michelledhuang/Getting-and-Cleaning-Data-Course-Project-/README.md

 ## Package Installation

-I used the functions of two packages for this project in order to fully implement my script:
+I used the functions of two packages for this project in order to fully implement my script

 1. reshape2
 2. data.table